superfluidity/RDCL3D/docs/descriptor-models/README.md

 ## Details
 ### List of nodes
-In the description model you can define the list of nodes and for each of them you can define the label wich will be displayed on the gui, for example in the etsi model:
+In the description model you can define the list of nodes and for each of them you can define the label which will be displayed on the gui, for example in the etsi model:
 ```
 nodes:                                  #List of nodes, with id and label used in the gui (We can add more fields)
     vnf: